Thursday, November 1, 2012

 The ad will run next week in 11 Jewish newspapers as full-page ads in Ohio, Pennsylvania, Florida, and Nevada.

-Click the image below to see a full-sized pdf of the ad:
+or on the graphic below to see a full-sized PDF of the ad.

 Add your reaction

 The RJC announces the release of the full 9-minute mini-documentary on Barack Obama and Israel, entitled “Perilous Times.”

 For anyone who cares about Israel or is worried about events in the Middle East, this documentary is a "must see

 In the film, leading Israeli experts and everyday citizens candidly discuss their concerns about the U.S.-Israel relationship under Pres.
 Obama.
 Among the notable experts consulted for this film are:

 Zalman Shoval, former Israeli ambassador to the U.S. and a highly-respected diplomat;

 Oren Kessler, foreign affairs correspondent at the Jerusalem Post;

 Barry Rubin, an expert on terrorism and Middle East affairs;